Probability : Mathematical Classical A Priori Definition of Probability

 Probabilities which are based on reasoning and generally accepted principles or notions are called a priori probabilities.

-Total Number of Possible Choices in the Experiment
+Total Number of Possible Choices for the Experiment

 n